Harold Jones (murderer): Freda Burnell

 Investigators noted that a chicken run in the shed belonging to Jones's employers located just a few hundred yards from where Burnell's body had been discovered had corn chaff extensively scattered upon the ground, and a handkerchief known to have been in her possession at the time of her disappearance was also found on the ground in the shed.
 In addition, an axe handle determined to have caused the blunt trauma to the child's head was discovered concealed beneath some sacking inside the shed.
 Aside from his employers, Jones was the only individual in possession of a key to the shed, and investigators established a clear time frame of between 9:15 and 9:40 a.m. when no witnesses had physically seen him inside the store.

-A friend of Jones named Levi Meyrick also informed police that Jones had actively dissuaded him and another youth named Frank Mortimer from accompanying him to the shed at approximately 10:20 p.m. on 5 February; another witness also informed police he had heard a female child's screams emanating from this shed on the actual morning of Burnell's disappearance.
+A friend of Jones named Levi Meyrick also informed police that Jones had actively dissuaded both himself and his employer's son, Frank Mortimer, from accompanying him to the shed at approximately 10:20 p.m. on 5 February; another witness also informed police he had heard a female child's screams emanating from this shed on the actual morning of Burnell's disappearance.
 When questioned as to these facts, Jones insisted he had not been in the shed on the day of the child's disappearance.
 Nonetheless, investigators were convinced otherwise, and Jones was held in detention at Abertillery Police Station to await the outcome of the coroner's inquest.

-The inquest into the death of Burnell was formally opened on 7 March.
-Jones was one of many individuals called to testify at this inquest.
-He performed poorly on the stand; repeatedly giving conflicting testimony as to his actions on the day of the murder and being forced to admit to lying about various aspects of his testimony (on one occasion prompting the coroner to scold him and insist he tell the truth).
+The inquest into Burnell's death was formally opened on 7 March.
+Jones was one of many individuals called to testify.
+He performed poorly on the stand, repeatedly giving conflicting testimony as to his actions on the day of the murder and being forced to admit to lying about various aspects of his testimony (on one occasion prompting the coroner to scold him and insist he tell the truth).
 Nonetheless, despite there being little physical evidence linking Jones to the murder, investigators believed enough circumstantial evidence existed to formally charge him with the crime.
 In response to this formal charge, Jones replied: "I know it looks black against me, but I never done it."
 He was remanded in custody until 5 April when he appeared before magistrates.
 On this date, a decision to try Jones for the wilful murder of Freda Burnell was reached.
-Bail was refused, and he was detained at Usk Prison to await trial.
+Bail was refused, and he was detained at HM Prison Usk to await trial.